- Foreword: Target Platforms

 That function may install any extensions the client cares to, provided

 they can be compiled by the WASM build process.
-Note that the build does not
+The build does not

 #include "/path/to/your/extension.c"